Solidarity Journalism

 With solidarity techniques, journalists do what the most celebrated journalism has always done: insist on representing truthful narratives that accurately convey lived experience, amplify sources who have the most insight into an issue, and convey outrage at people’s dignity being disrespected.

 The Solidarity Journalism Initiative regularly collaborates with journalism organizations, journalism schools, and independent journalists.
-The initiative holds free workshops on a range of issues; past workshops have focused on reporting COVID-19’s disproportionate impact on marginalized communities, covering elections in solidarity with voters, framing and naming the January 6 insurrection, and covering anti-Asian racism.
+The initiative holds free workshops on a range of issues; recordings of past workshops and speaking engagements are available here.
 In addition, the Solidarity Journalism Initiative provides public-facing media analysis and holds individual consultations to help journalists incorporate solidarity into their work.

 Solidarity Reporting Guide